 Pie Town real estate is some of the most expensive in New Mexico, although Pie Town house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Pie Town is generally considered to be a blue-collar town.
-41.03% of the Pie Town workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Pie Town is a blue-collar town, with 41.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pie Town is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Pie Town who work in office and administrative support (58.97%), sales jobs (0.00%), and personal care services (0.00%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 100.00% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.